MarcoLardelli/sailss/README.md

 pdoc ./sailss.py -o ./docs
 ```

+It can be found also on the corresponding [github pages page](https://marcolardelli.github.io/sailss/) of this repository.

 # Examples

 You can run the examples in the *examples* folder from the SAILSS directory: